 I was so scared to leave a sought after radiology training post because no-one I knew had done it, and everyone thought I was mad to do so.
 It was totally worthwhile.
 For those interested in Occupational Medicine, try shadowing an Occupational Health Physician to get a taste of the variety of work, particularly in industry as it is so different from traditional medicine.

 To find out more about Clare’s Diploma in Occupational Medicine book, check it out here on Amazon.

-If you’re interested in a career in Occupational Medicine – check out our next upcoming webinar in March to find out more about the specialty and whether it could work for you.. or check out our previous recorded webinars and watch them anytime as a member.
+If you’re interested in a career in Occupational Medicine – check out our next upcoming webinar on the 16th of October to find out more about the specialty and whether it could work for you.. or check out our previous recorded webinars and watch them anytime as a member.